Northeast Georgia Health System, Northeast Georgia Medical Center Braselton

 - Establish a healthcare destination “village”

-With the guiding principle, the team approached the project as clinical consultants, planning clinical processes first, and then the structure, basing every decision on a research-based approach in coordination with NGHS’s Lean Six Sigma Team.
+With the guiding principles, the team approached the project as clinical consultants, planning clinical processes first, and then the structure, basing every decision on a research-based approach in coordination with NGHS’s Lean Six Sigma Team.

 The site plan promotes intuitive wayfinding, in which visitors enter a central rotunda that leads to a reception desk.
 Clad in a natural wood wall system, the rotunda gives prominence to the front door while referencing the design vocabulary from the existing Braselton community campus.
 Infused with abundant natural light, the interior visually connects to the campus landscaping, from views of the shaded courtyard outside the dining atrium to vistas of wetlands from private patient rooms.